 Parking Space Linen provided Towels provided Dishwasher Cooker Fridge Washing Machine Television High Chair Cot WiFi

 Single Beds 4

 Twin Beds 2

-Details Oil central heating Electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, 3 x TVs with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs Fuel and power included in rent Bed linen and towels included in rent Cot and highchair on request Parking for 3 cars in village hall car park behind property Passes for cars and keys for car park gates can be found inside property upon arrival Additional parking for 2 cars in garage adjacent to property, and on roadside to the front Lockable bike storage Lawned garden with patio Three well-behaved dogs welcome Sorry, no smoking Shop and pub 5 mins walk
+Oil central heating Electric oven and hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, 3 x TVs with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs Fuel and power inc in rent Bed linen and towels inc in rent Cot and highchair on request Parking for 3 cars in village hall car park behind property Passes for cars and keys for car park gates can be found inside property upon arrival Additional parking for 2 cars in garage adjacent to property, and on roadside to the front Lockable bike storage Lawned garden with patio Three well-behaved dogs welcome Sorry, no smoking Shop and pub 5 mins walk

 Changeover Day Fri